koliseoapi/help/content/developers/share.md

 3. Select the **Advanced** tab.
 4. Introduce your **Google Analytics ID** and click the **Save** button.

-After doing this you can start tracking metrics associated to your events in Google Analytics.
+After doing this you can start tracking metrics associated with your events in Google Analytics.

 ## What's next